High-Risk Car Insurance in Washington

 Consider state programs if you qualify

-Washington doesn't offer a low-cost auto insurance program, but drivers denied by multiple insurers can access coverage through the Washington Automobile Insurance Plan.
-This assigned risk program ensures you can meet state mandatory insurance requirements despite your high-risk status.
+Washington doesn't have a low-cost auto insurance program, but drivers denied by multiple insurers can get coverage through the Washington Automobile Insurance Plan (WAIP).
+This assigned risk program gives you access to state-mandated minimum coverage even when standard carriers won't take you on.

 What to Do if You're Denied Coverage in Washington